zgo23/learn-programming/docs/web-component/web-component.md

 -   Web Components are generally available in all of the major browsers with the exception of Microsoft Edge and Internet Explorer 11, but polyfills exist to fill in those gaps.
 -   the three technologies in the stack can be used independently or collectively.
 -   how the various technologies fit together?
+-   If custom elements are the way to create a new HTML (with a JS API), shadow DOM is the way you provide its HTML and CSS.

 -   puzzles
     -   How does the <slot> in a shadow dom work?
     -   What is &mdash;?
     -   What is \<fieldset\>?

+# Resources

+-   (An Introduction to Web Components)[https://academind.com/tutorials/web-components-introduction/]